clabrugere/clabrugere.github.io/_posts/2023-10-29-debugging-nn.md

 ```

 - Logging intermediate values will help detect numerical instabilities.
 Those can happen when using functions that can easily under/overflow, such as log or exponential functions.

-- Plot loss curves as it allows to get a quick glance of the learning dynamics: does the model properly converge?
-Do you see large spikes?
-Are you overfitting at some point?
-Is the validation loss close to the training loss?

 - You can decompose the error as: $\text{total error} = \text{irreducible error} + \text{training error (bias)} + \text{validation error (variance)} + \text{validation overfitting}$.
 Model capacity/complexity addresses the bias, regularizing the variance.
 But sometimes (not necessarily true for deep learning models), increasing the regularization can degrade the training error.
 When experimenting, it is a good practice to log the contributions of each error mode across experiments to better determine where to act.